Edinburgh Fringe offers respite in austere economy

 EDINBURGH Comedy, drama, song and satire all combine in another record-breaking season in August for the Edinburgh Fringe festival, the world's biggest annual arts extravaganza which continues to expand despite economic hard times.

-Fringe chief executive Kath Mainland told the official program launch on Thursday that 2,695 shows were lined up this year, a six-percent increase over the record 2011 program, and anticipated an influx of nearly 22,500 performers.
+Fringe chief executive Kath Mainland told the official programme launch on Thursday that 2,695 shows were lined up this year, a six-percent increase over the record 2011 programme, and anticipated an influx of nearly 22,500 performers.

-Edinburgh's population of 450,000 swells to around one million during the festival period with the Fringe alone generating around 142 million pounds ($220 million) annually for the city and Scottish economies.
+Edinburgh's population of 450,000 swells to around one million during the festival period with the Fringe alone generating around 142 million pounds annually for the city and Scottish economies.

 The Fringe runs from August 3-27 in conjunction with the more high-brow International Festival, the Edinburgh Book Festival, jazz and television festivals and the Edinburgh Military Tattoo held on the esplanade of the castle that dominates the city centre.